14lclark/lace/book/src/pcc/mi.md

 # Mutual information

 Mutual information (often referred to in code as `mi`) is a measure of the information shared between two variables.
-Is is mathematically defined as
+It is mathematically defined as

 \\[
 I(X;Y) = \sum_{x \in X} \sum_{y \in Y} p(x,y) \log \frac{p(x, y)}{p(x)p(y)},